opendcs/opendcs/docs/source/legacy-resevap-computation.rst

 :math:`\overline{A_{l}}` is the average area of layer :math:`i`.
 Based on the known information, ResEvap applies a discretized form of the vertical heat diffusion equation.
-Discretization of the vertical diffusion equation is performed below, using the theta method.
+Discretization of the vertical diffusion equation is performed below, using the theta method:

 :math:`\dfrac{{T_{w}}_{i}^{t + 1} - {T_{w}}_{i}^{t}\ }{\mathrm{\Delta}t} = \
 \dfrac{1}{\overline{A_{l}}}\,\dfrac{1}{\mathrm{\Delta}z}\left\lbrack {K_{z_i}}A_{i} \